LDMX-Software/dev-build-context/docs/src/custom-geant4.md

   - `G4ABLADATA`
   - `G4INCLDATA`
   - `G4ENSDFSTATEDATA`
-- When using CMake, ensure that the right version of Geant4 is picked up at configuration time (i.e. when you run `ldmx cmake`)
+- When using CMake, ensure that the right version of Geant4 is picked up at configuration time (i.e. when you run `denv cmake`)
-  - You can always check the version that is used in a build directory by running `ldmx ccmake .` in the build directory and searching for the Geant4 version variable
+  - You can always check the version that is used in a build directory by running `denv ccmake .` in the build directory and searching for the Geant4 version variable
   - If the version is incorrect, you will need to re-configure your build directory.
 If `cmake` isn't picking up the right Geant4 version by default, ensure that the `CMAKE_PREFIX_PATH` is pointing to your version of Geant4
 - Make sure that your version of Geant4 was built with multithreading disabled